ptomato/sandbox/gjs-memory-leaks/async-intro.md

 Gjs-Message: 18:41:55.149: JS LOG: 10mb finished, 36ms elapsed
 ```

-Longer operations still take longer, but they don't block shorter operations.
+The longer operation doesn't block the shorter operation anymore and they finish in the expected order.
 In fact, because `loadFile()` is a Promise and we didn't using `await`, the two operations are essentially running in parallel.
 Try switching the order of the functions or reading the 10mb file twice:

 ```sh
 $ gjs async-file.js